sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

 By default, SQLPage uses a [SQLite](https://www.sqlite.org/about.html) database stored in a file named `sqlpage.db` in the `sqlpage` configuration folder.
 You can change this by creating a file named `sqlpage.json` in a folder called `sqlpage`.
-So, if your website''s root folder is `/my_website`, you should create a file at `/my_website/sqlpage/sqlpage.json`.
+So, if your website's root folder is `/my_website`, you should create a file at `/my_website/sqlpage/sqlpage.json`.

 Here is an example `sqlpage.json` file: